Start Date: March 26 2021

 Kulwane is an acronym initially stands for Kulana, Kulpena and Wanepulu local outstations of

 the PNG Bible Church, Tambul District.
-These churches are known for producing
+These churches are known for raising

 pastors.
 So far they have sent over 50 plus pastors to the field.
 Out of that, some are called to teach

-in our two Bible Colleges; some serve as (DEC) members running their respective Districts and
+in the two Bible Colleges; some serve as (DEC) members running their respective Districts and

 others serve as local pastors in Tambul including other Districts of the PNG Bible Church Inc.

-Every Christmas they normally come together and have their local missionary service to
+Every Christmas they always come together and have their local missionary service to

 re-equip themselves to go out and re-fire.